openhab/openhab1-addons/bundles/binding/org.openhab.binding.modbus/README.md

 With modbus binding before 1.9.0, it strongly recommended to try out with the latest development version since many bugs were fixed in 1.9.0.
 Furthermore, error logging is enhanced in this new version.

 If the problem persists in the new version, it is recommended to try to isolate to issue using minimal configuration.
-Easiest would be to have a fresh openhab installation, and configure it minimally (if possible, single modbus slave in `openhab.cfg`, single item, no rules etc.).
+Easiest would be to have a fresh openhab installation, and configure it minimally (if possible, single modbus slave in `modbus.cfg`, single item, no rules etc.).
 This helps the developers and community to debug the issue.

 Problems can be communicated via [community.openhab.org](https://community.openhab.org).
 Please use the search function to find out existing reports of the same issue.